-The Yuma Quartermaster Depot State Historic Park, (top, left) while sustained financially primarily by the City of Yuma, the Heritage Area, and the Yuma Visitors Bureau, does not have a similar visitor appeal and simply does not generate the admission revenues needed to operate.
-The two stories told at the park are (1) the provisioning of the western military forts via steamboats during the period 1850-1880 and (2) the development of the dam and canal system on the Colorado River by the Bureau of Reclamation in the 20th century.
-Both stories are historically important, but neither is compelling enough to draw large visitation.
+The Colorado River State Historic Park, (top, left) while sustained financially primarily by the City of Yuma and the Heritage Area, does not have a similar visitor appeal and simply does not generate the admission revenues needed to operate.
+This fact necessitates the need to enhance the visitor experience through the creation of more interactive exhibits utilizing some of the latest in audio and visual technology.